oreo329/lokilike/content/research/PhantomChair.md

 Four rendering methods for phantom sensations.
 The first two are common rendering functions for phantom sensations, and the latter two are compensated by the results of our magnitude estimation experiment.

 ![Result][2]
-The percieved qualities of phantom sensations with respect to the rendering methods and durations (Short: 0.75 s; Middle: 1.5 s; Long: 2 s).
+The percieved qualities of phantom sensations with respect to the rendering methods and stimulus durations (Short: 0.75 s; Middle: 1.5 s; Long: 2 s).

 #### Conclusion
 >The work reported in this paper aimed to design a rendering method for dynamic phantom sensations that deliver realistic illusory tactile sensations moving across a wide range of the body, from the thigh to the upper back, with a few actuators.
 In order to compensate for the sensitivity differences across the body, we measured in Exp.
 I four psychophysical magnitude functions of vibrotactile stimuli at the four body sites of thigh, waist, hip, and upper back.
 Then we designed a new phantom sensation rendering method that uses the Gaussian function in the profile of perceived